 SUN holds marketing offices in London, Paris and Frankfurt and representations in Milan, Madrid, India, China, and Japan.
 SUN also owns two in-house tour operators, namely Soléa Vacances, in France and World Leisure Holidays (Pty) Ltd, in South Africa

 The constitution of SUN complies with the provisions of the Companies Act 2001 and the Listing Rules of the Stock Exchange of Mauritius Ltd.

 SUN operates within a defined governance framework, as explained in the chart below, through delegation of authority and clear lines of responsibility while enabling the Board of Directors to retain effective control.

 The Board of SUN is responsible for the stewardship of the Company, overseeing its conduct and affairs to create sustainable value for the benefit of its stakeholders.
 It acknowledges its responsibility for leading and controlling the Company, ensuring that strategic directions and management structures are in place to meet legal and regulatory requirements.

-A Board Charter was approved by the Board of SUN on 21 September 2017; it defines, amongst other items, the composition, role and duties of the Directors and the Chairman, as well as the responsibilities assigned to sub-committees of the Board.
+A Board Charter was approved by the Board of SUN on 21 September 2017 and subsequently updated on 20 September 2021; it defines, amongst other items, the composition, role and duties of the Directors and the Chairman, as well as the responsibilities assigned to sub-committees of the Board.